-The CSB is complying with the OSHA Hazard Communication Standard, Title 29 Code of Federal Regulations 1910.1200, by compiling a hazardous chemicals list, by using MSDSs, by ensuring that containers are labeled, and by providing its employees with required training.
-This program applies to all office work operations in the CSB where employees may be exposed to hazardous chemicals under normal working conditions or during an emergency situation, as well as during field investigation work.
+The CSB is complying with the OSHA Hazard Communication Standard, Title 29 Code of Federal Regulations 1910.1200, by compiling a hazardous chemicals list, by using safety data sheets (SDSs), by ensuring that containers are properly labeled, and by providing its employees with required training.
+This program applies to all office work operations in the CSB where employees may be exposed to hazardous chemicals under normal working conditions or during an emergency, as well as during field investigation work.

 The DASHO is the program coordinator and maintains overall responsibility for the program, unless otherwise delegated.
+SHOs will be responsible for program implementation at regional offices.
 The DASHO, or his/her designee, will review and update the program as necessary.
 Under this program, CSB employees will be informed of the contents of the Hazard Communication Standard, the hazardous properties of chemicals which may be in the workplace, safe handling procedures, and measures employees must take to protect themselves from these chemicals.
-Employees will also be informed of the hazards associated with non-routine tasks, such as changing printer cartridges or responding to small chemical spills or chemical fires within the work area.
+Employees will also be informed of the hazards associated with non-routine tasks, such as changing printer cartridges or responding to small chemical spills or chemical fires and unlabeled pipes within the work area.